livejs/dotjs2016/script.md

 * The PAR lights have 3 channels each, which means the first one is at address 1, the second one at address 4, the fog machine at 16.

-* If I want to turn the first PAR light to red, I send the following array
+* If I want to turn the first PAR light to red, I send the following Object

-array(/* PAR light A */ 255, 0, 0,
-      /* PAR light B */ 0, 0, 0,
-      /* fog machine */ 0)
+(*first PAR light*)

-* To change the color of the second light to green and turn on the fog machine, I send the following array:
+* To change the color of the second light to green, we send the following data on address 4:

-array(/* PAR light A */ 255, 0, 0,
-      /* PAR light B */ 0, 255, 0,
-      /* fog machine */ 255)

-* To create this array you have to know the physical order of the devices in the network
+(*second PAR light*)

+* To turn on the fog machine, we wend the following data on address 16:

+(*fog machine*)

 **TIM:** And now it's part 3: Sam & Tim

 ---

 # Part 3: Sam + Tim

 **SAM:** A couple of months ago, Tim and I met through Live:JS: A collective of audio and visual artists.
 I asked Tim: Oh, wouldn't it be nice to combine our projects?

 **TIM:** I said: YES, that is a good idea.
 Let's have a Hack Weekend.
 So Sam visited me in Frankfurt

 **SAM:** We added MIDI controller assignments in modV and grabbed the Canvas data to send it over WebSockets to Tim's project nerdV, which controls the NERDDISCO LED Curtain and DMX lighting!

 ## LiveJS